catamphetamine/libphonenumber-js/README.md

 #### `getType()`

 Returns phone number type (fixed line, mobile, toll free, etc) or `undefined` (if the number is invalid or if there are no phone number type regular expressions in metadata).
-This function will only work as expected if `--extended` ("full") metadata is used (or if metadata was generated with the relevant `--types`) (see [Customizing metadata](#customizing-metadata) section of this document).
-The default metadata doesn't include the regular expressions required for getting phone number type for most countries because those regular expressions consume a lot of space (two thirds of the total size of the 140 kilobyte `--extended` ("full") metadata).
+This function will only work as expected if "full" metadata is used (or if metadata was generated with the relevant `--types`) (see [Customizing metadata](#customizing-metadata) section of this document).
+The default metadata doesn't include the regular expressions required for getting phone number type for most countries because those regular expressions consume a lot of space (two thirds of the total size of the 140 kilobyte "full" metadata).

 <details>
 <summary>The list of possible return values</summary>